 We are not medical professionals, nor should any of this be taken as medical advice above your doctor’s recommendations.

-In our school, we discuss and share Kung Fu and Traditional Chinese Medicine (TCM) as it relates to common remedies for injuries and illness.
+In our school, we discuss and share traditional Kung Fu and Traditional Chinese Medicine (TCM) as it relates to common remedies for injuries and illness.
 At a recent Mastery Roundtable, we discussed how practicing Kung Fu can benefit illnesses and injuries in a variety of ways, as well as popular TCM remedies.

 The general health benefits of practicing martial arts are plentiful.
 While some are specific to martial arts, others are secondary as a benefit of regular exercise.
 The cardiovascular workout and strength-building moves are great for heart health, high blood pressure prevention, lowering cholesterol, increasing lung capacity, strengthening muscles for bone structure support, weight management, and improved diabetic conditions.